Dwelling on Earth: The Past and Future of the Places We Call Home

 6 x 9 in / 320 pages.

-The Inspiration for Dwelling on Earth
+Stefan Al on the Inspiration for Dwelling on Earth

 I've lived in strikingly varied homes—a Dutch row house where I cycled safely to school, a communal student residence in Delft with kitchens built for connection, a tiny apartment in Barcelona's lively old town, a cleverly compact Hong Kong pencil tower, and later to American suburban homes from California to New Jersey.